gszabo-bfx/M_pipeline/README.md

 # Intro
-The scripts in this package is intenned to use for Amplicon Metagenome Analysis with MOTHUR workflow In this workflow one can analyse amplicon metagenomic data from raw Illumina PE reads up to taxa abundance and richness tables
+The scripts in this package are intenned to use for Amplicon Metagenome Analysis with MOTHUR workflow In this workflow one can analyse amplicon metagenomic data from raw Illumina PE reads up to taxa abundance and richness tables

 # Requirement